 The Admissions Forum Sessions are informative presentations led by University of Washington School of Medicine Admissions Dean, LeeAnna Muzquiz, MD.
-These sessions are designed for prospective first-time applicants, and re-applicants.
+These sessions are designed for prospective first-time applicants and re-applicants.
 The content focuses on what the University of Washington School of Medicine expects from applicants.
-All applicants are encouraged to attend in person or view the recorded videos prior to applying to the UWSOM.
+All applicants are encouraged to attend in person or review the presentation slides prior to applying to the UWSOM.

 Please visit our Facebook page to keep up to date with our scheduled sessions.

 Forum Sessions for prospective students

 - 2019 Forum Session I: "The Application," LeeAnna Muzquiz, M.D., UWSOM Associate Dean for Admissions

 - 2018 Forum Session II: "The Interview," LeeAnna Muzquiz, M.D., UWSOM Associate Dean for Admissions

 - If you applied and were not offered an interview.